StiltFox/Storage-Shed/readme.md

 You may contribute to this library, however all contributions will share the same license as this library and you agree that Stilt Fox&reg; owns the copyright for any contributions.

 ## Prerequisites
+### Main Program
+These libraries are required for the core functionality of this project.
 - CMake
   - version 3.5.0 or greater
 - C++ compiler